 Good late Saturday evening, everyone.
 Today turned out to be pretty good with temperatures near or above normal.
 That all depended on how fast our cold front pushed through the area.
 If it was late to bring in the cooler north breeze, we had highs pushing well into the 60s this afternoon.
 If you had that north breeze throughout the day, it was a bit chilly with highs in the 50s.
 Despite that, we kept things quiet with only increasing clouds late this afternoon and into the evening.
 We’re starting the overnight quiet with any big rain or snow up to our north on the radar…

 The week ahead is looking okay, overall.
 We just need to put up with a weak wave for your Sunday and another system as we work into the upcoming holiday weekend.
 Your look at the week ahead is right below…

 Don’t forget that Doug has his long-range forecast based on his pattern out into late January below the 7 day forecast.

 Have a good night and a great Sunday!

 LONG RANGE FORECAST BASED OFF THE HEADY PATTERN.
 THIS COVERS NEBRASKA, IOWA, KANSAS, MISSOURI, OKLAHOMA AND ARKANSAS.

 Remember that you can sign up for WeatherCall by clicking the WeatherCall link at the top of the page.
 WeatherCall, in our opinion, is the best tool on the market to keep you safe during severe weather.

-Also we have our free WEATHER APP that lets you access our forecast, blog, radar and weather alerts.
-I think it’s a must if you own an Apple or Android phone.
+Also, we have our free WEATHER APP that lets you access our forecast, blog, radar and weather alerts.
+We think it’s a must if you own an Apple or Android phone.